 If you’re looking for more healthy cookie recipes, be sure to try my 3-Ingredient Almond Flour Cookies and 3-Ingredient Peanut Butter Blossoms too!

-- Healthier option: This is such a great recipe if you want a sweet little treat but are trying to stay on top of your wellness goals.
+Healthier option: This is such a great recipe if you want a sweet little treat but are trying to stay on top of your wellness goals.
 Unlike classic shortbread cookies, they contain no butter or white flour!
-Instead, they’re a good source of fiber, protein, and healthy fats.
+Instead, they’re a source of fiber, protein, and healthy fats.

 Ingredient Notes

-How to Make Healthy Shortbread Cookies – Step-by-Step Instructions
+How to Make Almond Flour Shortbread Cookies

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.